Shuttle Invader PCB, Omori

 Neither of the 2114 RAM ICs are socketed so it would be preferable to test them somehow without desoldering or having to substitute known good RAM ICs.
 At this stage there are so many unknowns it seems worthwhile to develop a small test program to substitute into the boot ROM area which performs some known tasks and tests the dynamic and static RAM for errors from the CPUs point of view.
 Writing programs in assembly language is not my forte but a simple program loop to write, read and check each memory location can be incredibly helpful in situations such as this.

-My first attempt at a program to excercise the hardware on an arcade PCB was for the 6502 CPU in Missile Command, that program did no more than read every address from 0000 to ffff in a continuous loop.
+My first attempt at a program to excercise the hardware on an arcade PCB was for the 6502 CPU in Missile Command, that program did little more than read every address from 0000 to 7fff in a continuous loop.
 It did nothing with the data read, what it did achieve was to create some predictable activity on the CPU address bus which could be viewed on an oscilloscope enabling hardware faults to be easily traced.

 Missile Command already incorporates some diagnostic and memory testing routines so once initial addressing issues were sorted the inbuilt diagnostic software could be accessed and there was no need to develop the 'reading every address' program beyond that purpose.